 Who is Eligible for TAEP?

-1. Be a citizen of the United States of America or lawfully present in the United States.
+1. Applicant must be a citizen of the United States of America or lawfully present in the United States.

-2. Be at least 18 years old during the application period.
+2. Applicant must be at least 18 years old at time of application.

 Applicant will not be required to submit a copy of their Schedule F at the time of application.
 However, applicant may be asked to submit a copy of their Schedule F prior to TAEP approval to verify their farming operation.
-If your operation does not file a Schedule F, please contact TAEP about alternate documentation to verify farming status.
+If your operation does not file a Schedule F, please contact TAEP about alternate documentation (Schedule C or Schedule K) to verify farming status.

-6. Meet at least one of the minimum livestock/acreage requirements for chosen program.
+6. Applicant must meet at least one of the minimum livestock/acreage requirements for selected program.
 Verification of minimum requirements may be requested prior to approval.
-Reduced minimum requirements available for applicants who qualify for Beginning Farmer Option.
-See pp. 10-11.

 • Hay Acreage = acres of hay production; first cutting only

-• Row Crop Acreage = acres in row crop production of corn, cotton, soybeans, and wheat only
+• Row Crop Acreage = acres in row crop production of corn, cotton, soybeans, and/or wheat

-7. Have a current (not expired) certification/permit based on type of livestock producer at time of application.
-Certificates and permits must be completed by the applicant.
+7. Applicant must have current (not expired) documentation (certificate or permit) based on type of producer at time of application.
+Documentation must be in the name of the applicant.
 No substitutions allowed.

 Certifications: